GeyserMC/GeyserIntegratedPack/developer_documentation.md

 This `toggle4` sound does not exist in Bedrock Editions's default resources, meaning that sometimes the Cherry Fence Gate can play no sound.

-Both Java and Bedrock don't have this sound, so GeyserOptionalPack fixes this by redefining these sound events, and removing `toggle4` from the `sound_definitions.json` as seen below:
+Both Java and Bedrock don't have this sound, so GeyserIntegratedPack fixes this by redefining these sound events, and removing `toggle4` from the `sound_definitions.json` as seen below:

 ```json
 "close.cherry_wood_fence_gate": {